11ty/11ty-website/src/docs/languages/webc.md

 * You do have access to the component attributes and props in the render function (which is covered in another section!).
 * Content returned from render functions will be processed as WebC—return any WebC content here! {% addedin "@11ty/webc@0.5.0" %}

-Here’s another example of a conditional:
+Here’s another example of a more complex conditional (you can also use `webc:if`!):

 ```html
 <script webc:type="js">